What is Angioplasty?

 - coronary artery disease, a narrowing of the arteries that carry blood and oxygen to the heart muscle.

 - narrowing of the large arteries due to hardening of the arteries or atherosclerosis.
-This is a build-up of cholesterol and other fatty deposits, called plaques, on the artery walls.
+This builds up cholesterol and other fatty deposits, called plaques, on the artery walls.

 - peripheral artery disease (PAD), a narrowing of the arteries in the legs or arms.